YennyYing/stat133_shinyapp1/README.md

 This project showcases my ability to combine data cleaning, geospatial mapping, and interactive visualization to make complex datasets accessible and insightful.

 ## Features
-- Interactive map showing crash locations in California
+- **Map 1**: An interactive Leaflet map of crash locations, filterable by year, location, violation category, and a choice of coloring by collision type or severity.
-- County-level choropleth maps of crash counts
+- **Map 2**: A county-level choropleth map showing crash counts by county for a selected year.
-- Trend analysis and exploratory plots by year, county, type of collision, and violation category
+- **More**: Exploratory graphics created with `ggplot2` and `plotly`, including crashes by day of week and distributions by collision type, violation category, and severity.
-- User-friendly filtering options

 ---